setkov/PgExecute/readme.md

 # PgExucute

-Tool for execute sql scripts fro Postgre Sql database:
+Tool for execute sql scripts in Postgre Sql database:
 1. connect to the database
 2. sequentially (in alphabetical order) execute sql scripts from the input folder
 3. the executed script is transferred to the output folder